-For example, because the UltraShort Fund includes one-half times (-.5x) multiplier, a single-day movement in the Index approaching 50% at any point in the day could result in the total loss or almost total loss of an investment in the Fund if that movement is contrary to the investment objective of the UltraShort Fund.
-This would be the case with downward single-day or intraday movements in the Index, even if the Index maintains a level greater than zero at all times and even if the Index subsequently moves in an opposite direction, eliminating all or a portion of the prior adverse movement.
+For example, because the Ultra Funds and the UltraShort Fund offered hereby include a two times (2x) or a two times inverse (-2x) multiplier, a single-day movement in the benchmark for one of these Funds approaching 50% at any point in the day could result in the total loss or almost total loss of an investment in such Fund if that movement is contrary to the investment objective of the Fund.
+This would be the case with downward single-day or intraday movements in the underlying benchmark of an Ultra Fund or upward single day or intraday movements in the benchmark of an UltraShort Fund.
+This would apply even if the underlying benchmark maintains a level greater than zero at all times and even if the benchmark subsequently moves in an opposite direction, eliminating all or a portion of the prior adverse movement.
 It is not possible to predict when sudden large changes in the daily movement of a benchmark may occur.

-The performance of a Geared Fund for periods longer than a given day will likely differ from the Daily Target and investors holding shares for longer than a day should understand the impact of benchmark returns and volatility (how much the value of the benchmark moves up and down from day-to-day) on their holding period return.
+The performance of a Geared Fund for periods longer than a single day will likely differ from the Daily Target.
+Investors holding shares for any period other than a day should understand the impact of benchmark returns and volatility (how much the value of the benchmark moves up and day from day-to-day) on their holding period return.

-Each of the Geared Funds is "geared" which means that each has an investment objective to seek daily investment results, before fees and expenses, that correspond either to one-half times (.5x) or one-half times the inverse (-.5x) of the daily performance of a benchmark (referred to as the "Daily Target").
+Each of the Geared Funds is "geared" which means that each has an investment objective to seek daily investment results, before fees and expenses, that correspond either to two times (2x) or two times the inverse (-2x) of the daily performance of a benchmark (referred to as the "Daily Target").
 The Geared Funds do not seek to achieve their Daily Target for any period other than a day.
-A given day is measured from the time a Fund calculates its net asset value ("NAV") to the time of the Fund's next NAV calculation.
-The NAV calculation time for the Funds is 4:00 p.m.
+A single day is measured from the time a Fund calculates its net asset value ("NAV") to the time of the Fund's next NAV calculation.
+The NAV calculation times for the Funds typically range from 1:25 p.m. to 2:30 p.m.
 (Eastern Time); please see the section entitled "Summary-Creation and Redemption Transactions" above for additional details on the NAV calculation times for the Funds.
-The return of a Geared Fund for a period longer than a single day is the result of its return for each day compounded over the period and usually will differ from one-half times (.5x) or one-half times the inverse (-.5x) of the return of the Geared Fund's benchmark for the same period.
+The return of a Geared Fund for a period longer than a single day is the result of its return for each day compounded over the period and usually will differ from two times (2x) or two times the inverse (-2x) of the return of the Geared Fund's benchmark for the same period.
 This difference may be significant.
 Compounding is the cumulative effect of applying investment gains and losses and income to the principal amount invested over time.
-Gains or losses experienced over a given period will increase or reduce the principal amount invested from which the subsequent period's returns are calculated.
+Gains or losses experienced over a given period will increase or reduce the principal amount invested from the Geared Fund's return of its benchmark for the same period.
+The subsequent period's returns are calculated.
 The effects of compounding will likely cause the performance of a Geared Fund to differ from the Geared Fund's stated multiple times the return of its benchmark for the same period.
 The effect of compounding becomes more pronounced as benchmark volatility and holding period increase.
 The impact of compounding will impact each shareholder differently depending on the period of time an investment in a Geared Fund is held and the volatility of the benchmark during the holding period of an investment in the Geared Fund.